pya-h/RemoteVector/Python/README.md

 # Remote Vector Calculator
-# Lang: Both Rust & Python
+# Lang: Python
 Combination of two old projects, resulting in a server-client app, that supports:
 * Defining variables
 * Defining vectors or matrices
 * Performing Scalar or Vector math

-This project is first implemented in python, as a server-client app; And then after a year and some, implemented via Rust as a single interpretter for vector calculus.
-The rust section, is actually my rusty practice;
+Client app will send th expression and receives the result

 # Statements:
 * Define variable:
     var_name = value
 * Define Vector
     vector_name = v1 v2 v3 v4 ...
-    result will be a dimension n vecor as (v1, v2, v3, v4)
+    result will be a dimension n vector as (v1, v2, v3, v4)

-    * vector components can also be a vector themselves (like matix), like:
+    * vector components can also be a vector themselves (like matrix), like:
         > x = 1 2

         > y = -1 -2